 Favorite Italian Salad

 My go-to salad recipe is this fresh and flavorful Italian Salad.
 It’s made with crisp lettuce, ripe tomatoes, red onion, sliced black olives, crunchy croutons, Parmesan cheese and zesty pepperoncinis.
-All of that deliciousness gets tossed in an easy homemade Italian vinaigrette for an irresistible Italian salad, you’re going to want to serve with everything.
-And you totally can because this salad pairs well with pretty much any dish and it’s fabulous topped with chicken, shrimp or fish for a light meal.
+All of that deliciousness gets tossed in an easy homemade Italian vinaigrette for an irresistible side dish, you’re going to want to serve with everything.
+And you totally can because it pairs well with pretty much any meal and it’s fabulous topped with chicken, shrimp or fish for a light lunch or dinner.

 I’m a total salad person.
 In fact, I try to eat a salad with all of my dinners (and many lunches too), no matter what is being served.
 My favorite salad to whip up is this tasty Italian salad.
-It goes with EVERY meal and is easy to throw together.
-There isn’t anything too fancy about it, but it has the best flavor.
+It goes with just about everything from pasta to steak, and is super easy to throw together.
+There isn’t anything too fancy about it, but it has the best taste.
 Plus, it’s a great way to get in extra veggies!

 Like most salad recipes, this Italian salad is completely customizable with whatever ingredients you love best.
 Go ahead and get creative and make this recipe your own!
-Below are the ingredients my family enjoys most in this salad.
+Below are the ingredients my family enjoys most:

-- Tomatoes: It’s not an Italian salad without the tomatoes!
-I like to use cherry or grape tomatoes.
-If it is tomato season and your garden is producing lots of large tomatoes, feel free to chop up big tomatoes and add them to the salad.
+- Tomatoes.
+It’s not an Italian salad without the tomatoes!
+I like to use cherry tomatoes or grape tomatoes.
+If it is tomato season and your garden is producing lots of large tomatoes, feel free to chop up big tomatoes and use them.

-- Pepperoncini peppers: Zesty pepperoncini peppers really complete the classic Italian Salad!
+- Pepperoncini peppers.
+Zesty pepperoncini peppers really complete this recipe!
 However, if they’re not your thing or you don’t have them available, no worries.

-- Parmesan cheese: I highly recommend you use GOOD Parmesan cheese for this salad, not the stuff in the can.
+- Parmesan cheese.
+I highly recommend you use GOOD Parmesan cheese, not the stuff in the green can.
 You can use shaved or freshly grated Parmesan cheese.
 And if you want to mix up the cheese, feta, goat, or shredded mozzarella cheese would also be delicious.

-- Croutons: My kids favorite part of this salad are the croutons.
+- Croutons.
+My kids’ favorite part of this salad are the croutons.
 Who can blame them?!
+If you want to make homemade croutons, I love this homemade crouton recipe!

 - Homemade Italian vinaigrette: The star of the salad!
 This vinaigrette is an easy mix of olive oil, red wine vinegar, Dijon, garlic powder, dried oregano, salt and pepper.
 We actually love this vinaigrette on all kinds of salads!